Best Candidate Sourcing Tools - March 2019

 There are two main ways that vendors in this space help with your top of funnel recruiting.
 Some of these companies offer tools that your recruiters and sourcers can use to find and engage with potential hires.
 These tools are very similar to LinkedIn Recruiter, but rely on emails vs inmails.

-The other way these companies can help is by providing a managed service to drive more quality applicants into your pipeline.
+The second way companies in this category can help is by providing a managed service to drive more quality applicants into your pipeline.
 You tell them the profile you’re looking for, and they do most of the work until the candidate is ready to interview.
+The candidate either shows up in your inbox, or on your calendar.

 While I think most of us would want to simply have calendar invites appear with the right candidates, there are some tradeoffs to the managed service approach.
 The first is price.
 The second is a potential loss of control in your process and how your employer brand is being portrayed.
-However, we don’t believe this is a major concern as every vendor we talked to wants to work closely with their customers to ensure the right messages are being sent to the right people.
+However, we don’t believe this is a major concern as every vendor we talked to wants to work closely with their customers to ensure the right messages are being sent to the right people in order to preserve employer branding.

 Here’s What HR Needs to Know About Sourcing Tools